DSLFoundry/mps-docxgen/README.md

   (which get transfered automatically in the module/model properties)
 - generic types (the resulting AST is wrong in a very weird way)

-This caused many secondary errors, which took a lot of manual work to fix.
+This caused many unresolved references and missing nodes, which took a lot of manual work to fix.
 TODO: file bug reports with JetBrans.

 Many samples require one or more files as input.